Orencia (abatacept) is a prescription brand-name medication. It’s approved by the Food and Drug Administration (FDA) to treat certain forms of:

 Chronic obstructive pulmonary disease.
 In clinical studies, people with chronic obstructive pulmonary disease (COPD) were more likely to have certain side effects of Orencia than people without COPD.
 Examples include cough and abnormal breath sounds.
 If you have COPD, your doctor can help determine if Orencia is safe for you to use.
 If they recommend the drug, your doctor will likely want to monitor you more closely than usual during the treatment.

-Current or past infection.
+Current or past infection, or a weakened immune system.
 Orencia can weaken your immune system and make you more likely to develop infections.
 If you have a current infection, using Orencia may make it harder to treat.
 Your doctor will likely want to treat your current infection before you start treatment with Orencia.

 In some cases, you may have a higher risk of serious infections than usual if you use Orencia.
 Your risk is increased if you have a weakened immune system or had infections that kept coming back.
 You can talk with your doctor about any past infections and whether Orencia is right for you.